songlaa/songlaa-website/content/english/_index.md

   bg_image: "images/slider-bg-songlaa.jpg"
   bg_overlay: true
   title: "Cloud Native Training <br/> & Solutions"
-  content: "We breath Cloud Native Technology but we don't have our heads in the sky.
-We love to pass on our knowledge."
+  content: "Cloud Native Technology, secure and easy to understand."

 ############################# About #################################
 about:
   enable: true
   title: "About"
-  description: "Contact me on [linked-in](https://www.linkedin.com/in/gabriel-graf-6b6446319) to discuss if you have training needs for Kubernetes, Kubernetes Security & other Cloud Native Technologies."
+  description: "Contact me on [linked-in](https://www.linkedin.com/in/gabriel-graf-6b6446319) to discuss if you have training needs for Kubernetes, Kubernetes Security, Cilium & other Cloud Native Technologies."
   image: "images/wrapper-img.png"